Skopje: Cultural institutions

 The city has several theatres and concert halls.
-The Univerzalna Sala, seating 1,570, was built in 1966 and is used for concerts, fashion shows and congresses.
+The Univerzalna Sala, seating 1,570, was built in 1966 and is used for concerts, fashion shows, and congresses.
 The Metropolis Arena, designed for large concerts, has 3,546 seats.
 Other large halls include the Macedonian Opera and Ballet (800 seats), the National Theatre (724), and the Drama Theatre (333).
 Other smaller venues exist, such as the Albanian Theatre and the Youth Theatre.
 A Turkish Theatre and a Philharmonic hall are under construction.

 Museums

 The largest museum in Skopje is the Museum of the Republic of North Macedonia which details the history of the country.
 Its icons and lapidary collections are particularly rich.
-The Macedonian Archeological Museum, opened in 2014, keeps some of the best archeological finds in North Macedonia, dating from Prehistory to the Ottoman period.
-The National Gallery of Macedonia exhibits paintings dating from the 14th to the 20th century in two former Turkish baths of the Old Bazaar.
+The Macedonian Archaeological Museum, opened in 2014, keeps archaeological finds in North Macedonia, dating from Prehistory to the Ottoman period.
+The National Gallery of Macedonia exhibits paintings dating from the 14th to the 20th century in two former hammams of the Old Bazaar.
 The Contemporary Art Museum was built after the 1963 earthquake thanks to international assistance.
 Its collections include Macedonian and foreign art, with works by Fernand Léger, André Masson, Pablo Picasso, Hans Hartung, Victor Vasarely, Alexander Calder, Pierre Soulages, Alberto Burri and Christo.

 The Skopje City Museum is inside the remains of the old railway station, destroyed by the 1963 earthquake.
-It is dedicated to local history and it has four departments: archeology, ethnology, history, and art history.
-The Memorial House of Mother Teresa was built in 2009 on the original site of the church in which the saint had been baptized.
+It is dedicated to local history, and it has four departments: archaeology, ethnology, history, and art history.
+The Memorial House of Mother Teresa was built in 2009 on the original site of the church in which the nun had been baptised.
 The Museum of the Macedonian Struggle is dedicated to the modern national history and the struggle of Macedonians for their independence.
 Nearby is the Holocaust Memorial Center for the Jews of Macedonia.
-The Macedonian Museum of Natural History showcases some 4,000 items while the 12-ha Skopje Zoo is home to 300 animals.
+The Macedonian Museum of Natural History showcases some 4,000 items whilst the 12-ha Skopje Zoo is home to 300 animals.